Modern Slavery Act

 • use reasonable endeavours to ensure that there are no instances of human trafficking, sexual exploitation, slavery and bonded / forced labour on employees, particularly in or related to the workplace.

 We are committed to getting there, even if the journey never ends and we are never truly satisfied.
-Concord makes great efforts to ensure that it doesn’t knowingly deal with or support any counterparty that it knows to be involved in slavery, human trafficking or other similar human rights abuses.
+Concord makes great efforts to ensure that it doesn’t knowingly deal with or support any counterparty that it believes to be involved in slavery, human trafficking or other similar human rights abuses.